ropbear/ozzel/README.md

 ## Setup

+Ensure Docker is installed locally and that you have an id_rsa SSH key which you know the password to.
+If you do not, generate one with `ssh-keygen` and follow the prompts.

+If you run into issues with the update script cloning the repository, it is likely that your id_rsa key is still locked.

 Ensure you are able to execute the startup and shutdown scripts.

 `chmod +x startup && ./startup`

 To start, run `sudo ./startup` in a terminal.
 The output is groomed all the way, so it might be a bit ugly in the beta version.
 Also, there are no debugging features in the beta.